lagom/lagom/docs/manual/java/gettingstarted/IDEs.md

 Repeat the same process for the "Scala" plugin.

-After restarting IntelliJ IDEA, go to "Import Project", and select your Lagom `build.sbt` file.
+After restarting IntelliJ IDEA, go to "Open...", and select your Lagom `build.sbt` file.
 An "Import Project from SBT" modal will open, and we suggest you to tick "Use auto-import", and also tick the option to download sources and javadocs:

 [[idea_sbt_project_import.png]]